vladimiryardan/Taffy-Wiki/URL-Rewrite-Rule-Examples.md

     RewriteRule ^/api/(.*)$ /\api/index.cfm/$1
 ```

->*Note:* As far as I can tell, the backslash in the 2nd half of the rule ("\api") SHOULD NOT be necessary, but I've seen more than one report that someone's rule didn't work without it, but did after adding it.
-I don't get it, but I'm documenting it here for your benefit!
+>*Note:* As far as I can tell, the backslash in the 2nd half of the rule ("\api") SHOULD NOT be necessary, but I've seen more than one report that someone's rule didn't work without it, but did after adding it. _I don't understand why it's necessary_, but I'm documenting it here for your benefit!

 ## ISAPI Rewrite (Helicon)